renatosantosti/chat-docs-commercial/README.md

 ```
 Copy that generated token and change you docker-compose.yml on Kibana section environment variables set: ELASTICSEARCH_SERVICEACCOUNTTOKEN with that generated token.

-if you need to see Kibana´s log run:
+if you need to see Kibana´s logs you must run:
 ```sh
 docker logs kibana
 ```